 There are other rules for citizens from countries outside the Nordic region.
 Here you can read about what applies in your situation.

 If you are a citizen of a Nordic country, you can travel freely to Sweden to live and work.
 You do not need a visa, work permit or residence permit.

-You can live in Sweden for up to one year.
-If you are planning to live in Sweden for more than 12 months, you must register in the Swedish Population Register.
+You can stay in Sweden for up to one year.
+If you are planning to stay in Sweden for more than 12 months, you must register in the Swedish Population Register.
 Read more about this on the page about registration in the Swedish Population Register.

 However, when you enter Sweden you must have a passport or an identity card that shows your citizenship.

 If you have family members who are citizens of a country outside the EU, you must apply for a residence card (uppehållskort).
 In order for your family to be granted residence cards, you must be able to prove that you satisfy the requirements for the right of residence in Sweden through work or studies or because you have sufficient funds to support yourself and your family.

 If you are a citizen of Switzerland, you must apply for a residence permit.

 Contact the Swedish Tax Agency (Skatteverket) to register in the Swedish Population Register.

 If you are a citizen of an EU/EEA country and work in Sweden, but live in another EU/EEA country that you return to at least once a week, you do not need to register in Sweden.